In this article...

 If you purchase a data visualization tool that also functions as your primary BI solution, then it’s important to ensure that your data visualization system connects smoothly with your data sources.

-Dynamic visualizations that give users direct control over data in reports provide the most valuable analytic potential.
-These manipulations can improve analytics and data forecasting for all stakeholders who can simulate environmental changes in order to develop contingency plans.
-Some examples of dynamic visualizations are:
+Interactive charts and visualizations that give users direct control over data in reports provide the most valuable analytic potential.
+These manipulations can improve data analytics and forecasting for all stakeholders who can simulate environmental changes in order to develop contingency plans.
+Some examples of interactive visualizations are:

 This is what elevates visualizations from mere reports.
 Visualizations allow non-technical users to generate actionable insights by manipulating data.